Whose Left Is It Anyway?

 Here are few of the opinions that shaped my answers to these quizzes (and what they might be described as politically):

-• workers should own the surplus value of their work (communist/syndicalist)
+• workers should own the surplus value of their work (socialist/syndicalist)

 • a purely moneyless society is probably not ideal, instead we may prefer some unit of exchange but with limited market influences on pricing (mutualist/market-anarchist/agorist)